opencog/sensory/README.md

 This repo explores how perception and action with an external world might work with the [AtomSpace](https://github.com/opencog/atomspace).

-TL;DR: Implementation for low-level AtomSpace sensory I/O Atoms.
+TL;DR: Explores philosophical approaches to perception & action via low-level AtomSpace sensory I/O Atoms.
+Experimental lab for this is "perceiving" filesystem files, "moving" through directories, and likewise for IRC chat streams.
-Provides a basic file I/O stream, and an IRC chat stream.

 Philosophical Overview
 ----------------------